isthisthat/InPlace/README.md

 ![Macros window](https://raw.github.com/isthisthat/InPlace/master/screenshots/macros.png)

 ## Usage
+__NOTE:__
-__NOTE:__ Macros cannot be undone.
-Make sure you save you file before attempting to use these scripts to save yourself from bad surprises!
+__Macros cannot be undone.
+Make sure you save your file before attempting to use these scripts to save yourself from ugly surprises!__

 ### Align In Place
 Once you run the macro as described above, it will ask you for some information: